leemings98-source/RetailSales/README.md

 ## Background Overview
 This sample dataset is obtained from kaggel.
 Tap [*here*](https://drive.google.com/file/d/1Gu6dPev0gi37cOZuMHf0Qxwylf6O4Fw-/view?usp=sharing) for the base file.

-**Disclaimer I do not own this dataset,it is one of the many available datasets on kaggel with a rating of 9.8+ usability....it's just that I've forgotten which kaggel dataset it's from and thus am unable to link it back to where I got this datatset.*
+**Disclaimer I do not own this dataset,it is one of the many available datasets on kaggel with a rating of 9.8+ usability....it's just that I've forgotten which kaggel dataset it's from and thus am unable to link it back to where I got it.*

 Insights and recommendations are provided on the following key areas: